arnabdey73/resume/Arnab-Dey-Platform-Engineer.md

 ### **DevOps Engineer – AFRY Digital Solutions AB** *(May 2025 – Present)*

 - Designed and deployed a **GitOps-based Kubernetes platform** using **ArgoCD, Prometheus, Grafana, cert-manager, and sealed-secrets**, improving reliability, automation, and the day-to-day developer workflow through version-controlled platform operations and reusable deployment patterns.
+- Treated the platform as an internal product by improving usability, repeatability, and operational clarity for developer-facing workflows.
+- Helped shape platform quality through a strong focus on maintainability, operational simplicity, and clear engineering patterns for reuse.
+- Strengthened platform observability and operational readiness for shared engineering workflows through proactive monitoring and clearer operational patterns.
 - Maintained the GitOps platform as a live project ([GitHub repository](https://github.com/arnabdey73/single-node-gitops)).
 - Built **RPA workflows in Power Automate** to automate data collection from **Tendsign**, supporting business process optimization.
+- Maintained automation-oriented tooling and workflows that reduced manual steps and improved consistency for recurring engineering tasks.

 **Assignment: Ericsson AB**

 - Supported engineering teams by maintaining test infrastructure and CI workflows, troubleshooting issues across daily delivery and validation workflows, and reducing friction in developer support workflows.
+- Worked closely with engineering stakeholders to improve delivery continuity and day-to-day operability of internal engineering platforms.
+- Supported engineering effectiveness through practical collaboration, clear communication, and hands-on problem solving across shared delivery workflows and support channels.
+- Contributed to incident handling and operational stability by troubleshooting infrastructure and workflow issues affecting engineering teams.

 ### **Cloud Engineer – Stena Metall AB** *(Aug 2024 – Jan 2025)*